Calcium gluceptate Side Effects

 3. Fordtran JS "Acid rebound."
 N Engl J Med 279 (1968): 900-5

-Not all side effects for calcium gluceptate may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of calcium gluceptate may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about calcium gluceptate